Keyboard shortcuts

 }

 Enums used as process state or message types must declare at least one variant.
 Duplicate variants are rejected.
 Payload variants are accepted for process state and message enums.
-Process state payloads remain immutable whole-state values admitted through typed state IDs.
+Process state payloads remain immutable whole-state values represented through typed state IDs.

 Processes

-A process declares a mailbox bound, a state type, a message type, an init
+A process declares a mailbox bound, a state type, a message type, an init function, and one step clause for each accepted message:

 proc Worker mailbox bounded(1) {